 Technical Info (pdf)

-Depending on your specific application, Gene Link can provide Carboxy-C10-modified oligos either with the carboxyl group NHS-protected (V1) with oligo bound to CPG solid support, or as the free carboxyl (V2).
-Please specify in the comments section which version you need when ordering.
+Depending on your specific application, Gene Link can provide Carboxy-C10-modified oligos either with the carboxyl group NHS-protected (Version 1, catalog #:26-6452) with oligo bound to CPG solid support, or as the free carboxyl (Version 2, catalog#: 26-6717).

 5'-Carboxy-Modifier C10 succinimidyl ester (NHS) can be used to incorporate an active carboxyl group onto the 5'-end of an oligonucleotide or an NHS group.
 The carboxyl group is separated from the 5'-end nucleotide base by a 10-carbon spacer arm to minimize steric interaction between the reactive group and the oligo.
 The presence of the carboxyl group allows the user to 5'-end label the oligo with a variety of different affinity, reporter or protein moieties (as primary amines/thiols or maleimides), depending on the application.
 Examples include biotin, digoxigenin, fluorescent dyes or quenchers, and enzymes (for example, alkaline phosphatase).

-Version 2 is supplied as completely deprotected oligo with free carboxyl group ready for conjugation to the selection of functional groups that reacts with carboxyl group.
+Version 2 (catalog#: 26-6717) is supplied as completely deprotected oligo with free carboxyl group ready for conjugation to the selection of functional groups that reacts with carboxyl group.

 |Oligonucleotide Synthesis | Flourescent Molecular Probes | Gene Detection Systems | Tools & Reagents | Gene Assays | RNAi|